garimabhalla9/geeksforgeek-Clone/README.md

 Welcome to the GeeksforGeeks Landing Page Clone repository!
 This project is a clone of the GeeksforGeeks landing page created using HTML and CSS.

 # Table of Contents
-1)Tech Stack Used
+1) Tech Stack Used
-2)Features
+2) Features
-3)Demo
+3) Demo
-4)GitHub Pages
+4) GitHub Pages

 # Tech Stack Used ⚙️
-HTML
+1) HTML
-CSS
+2) CSS

 # Features 🌟
-Responsive Design: This clone is designed to be responsive and adapts to different screen sizes, making it accessible on various devices.
+1)  Responsive Design: This clone is designed to be responsive and adapts to different screen sizes, making it accessible on various devices.
-Similar to the Original: The clone closely resembles the original GeeksforGeeks landing page, capturing the look and feel of the website.
+2)Similar to the Original: The clone closely resembles the original GeeksforGeeks landing page, capturing the look and feel of the website.

 # Demo 📺
 You can watch a video demonstration of this project to see it in action!